SE-ML/se-ml.github.io/_best_practices/02-share_exp_status.md

 Sharing the outcomes within the team has several benefits for peer review, knowledge transfer and model assessment.

-Several <a href="https://github.com/SE-ML/awesome-seml#tooling" target="blank"> collaborative tools </a> enable central logging of experimental results.
+Several [collaborative tools](https://github.com/SE-ML/awesome-seml#tooling) enable central logging of experimental results.

-Whenever possible, it is recommended to use one of the tools available internally or externally (e.g. <a href="https://github.com/SE-ML/awesome-seml#tooling" target="blank">Sacred or W&B</a>).
+Whenever possible, it is recommended to use one of the tools available internally or externally (e.g. [Sacred or W&B](https://github.com/SE-ML/awesome-seml#tooling")).